 How to Make Triple Chocolate Brownies

-In a large bowl, combine the cake mix, eggs and melted butter; stir by hand until well combined and spread into greased 9×13 dish.
+In a large bowl, combine the cake mix, eggs, and melted butter.
+Stir by hand until well combined and spread the brownie batter into a greased 9×13 baking dish.

-Place pudding mix and chocolate milk in a bowl and beat with a wire whisk until thickened.
-Spread that over cooled cake layer.
+Place the pudding mix and chocolate milk in a separate mixing bowl and beat with a wire whisk until thickened.
+Spread the over the cooled brownie layer.

 You are simply not going to believe how good these are!

 - Store these brownies in an airtight container in the fridge for up to 1 week.

 - You can also freeze the homemade brownies for up to 3 months.
 Thaw overnight in the fridge before serving.